 Kalahi-CIDSS-Additional Financing (KC-AF)

-In May 2010, the Philippine government made the decision to expand the coverage of Kalahi-CIDSS to another 85 new areas and to continue implementation (completion of remaining cycles) in 97 areas which participated in KC 1.
-This Project, the Kalahi-CIDSS-Additional Financing Project (KC-AF) to be implemented from May 2010 to May 2014, is supported by PhP 2.8 Billion financing from the World Bank in addition to the GoP (Government of the Philippines) funding and contributions from LGUs and communities amounting to PhP 2.16 Billion.
+Kalahi-CIDSS-Additional Financing (KC-AF) is supported by PhP 2.8 Billion financing from the World Bank in addition to the GoP (Government of the Philippines) funding and contributions from LGUs and communities amounting to PhP 2.16 Billion.
 It has a total project cost of PhP 4.9 Billion.

-KC-AF will contribute to three goals: (a) reduced poverty; (b) improved participatory local governance; and (c) improved social capital.
-Kalahi-CIDSS’s contribution to the three goals will be achieved through the attainment of the Project objective: “Communities in targeted poor municipalities are empowered to achieve improved access to sustainable basic public services and to participate in more inclusive Local Government Unit (LGU) planning and budgeting”.
+It will contribute to three goals: (a) reduced poverty; (b) improved participatory local governance; and (c) improved social capital.
+Kalahi-CIDSS’ contribution to the three goals will be achieved through the attainment of the Project objective: “Communities in targeted poor municipalities are empowered to achieve improved access to sustainable basic public services and to participate in more inclusive Local Government Unit (LGU) planning and budgeting”.

 NCDDP and Other Complementary Support to Kalahi-CIDSS

 World Bank will continue to support CDD operations as a partner in the forthcoming National CDD Program of the DSWD.
 Together with the Asian Development Bank (ADB) and the Australian Agency for Development Aid (AusAID), World Bank has committed to support the scaling up of CDD to 100% of the poorest municipalities in the country beginning 2013.